 - What it means for teams: Transformers help your team generate customer-facing content, and power chatbots that can handle basic customer interactions.
 Transformers can also perform sophisticated sentiment analysis on customer feedback, helping you respond to customer needs.

-- What it means for customers: When we uncover hidden patterns or segments in customer data, it enables us to deliver completely personalized experiences.
+- What it means for customers: When we uncover hidden patterns or segments in customer data, it enables us to deliver completely personalised experiences.
 Customers will get the most relevant offers and recommendations, enhancing customer satisfaction.

 In machine learning, validation is a step used to check how well a model is doing during or after the training process.
-The model is tested on a subset of data (the validation set) that it hasn’t seen during training, to ensure it’s actually learning and not just memorizing answers.
+The model is tested on a subset of data (the validation set) that it hasn’t seen during training, to ensure it’s actually learning and not just memorising answers.
 It’s like a pop quiz for AI in the middle of the semester.

 - What it means for customers: Better-trained models create more usable programs, improving the overall user experience.

 - What it means for teams: Can be used to ensure that a model predicting customer behaviour or segmenting customers will work as intended.

 The Zone of Proximal Development (ZPD) is an education concept.
 For example, each year students progress their maths skills from adding and subtracting, to multiplication and division, and even up to complex algebra and calculus equations.
 The key to advancing is progressively learning those skills.
 In machine learning, ZPD is when models are trained on progressively more difficult tasks, so they will improve their ability to learn.